Haris Džinović

 Haris Džinović (born 26 September 1951) is a Bosnian folk singer, composer and lyricist.

+Career

 Džinović is one of the best known singers of Southeastern Europe, having been active on the music scene since 1981, when he founded his own group Sar e Roma, with which he recorded three albums from 1982 to 1985.
 He has been a solo singer since 1989.